steventanyang/lefocus/system-design/phase-island-timer.md

 ### 5.2 Island State Sync

+- Island is initialized on app startup and shows "00:00" in idle state (slightly transparent).
-- Swift renders every second using the start payload.
+- Swift renders every second using the start payload when a timer is active.
-- Rust remains authoritative through the same heartbeat used by the React UI (for example one second or faster if already implemented).
+- Rust remains authoritative through the same heartbeat used by the React UI.
 - Each heartbeat calls `island_sync(value_ms)` where `value_ms` equals remaining time for countdowns or elapsed time for stopwatches.
 Swift ignores tiny differences, but reseeds when the drift threshold is exceeded.
-- Pause, resume, and hide are pushed immediately so the island reflects the current session state without waiting for the next heartbeat.
+- Pause, resume, and reset are pushed immediately so the island reflects the current session state without waiting for the next heartbeat.
+- Reset returns the island to idle state (00:00, slightly transparent) instead of hiding it.

 ---